Proto Labs (PRLB)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Proto Labs’s ROIC averaged 1 percentage point decreases over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Over the last few years, Proto Labs’s ROIC has increased.
+This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-12. Key Takeaways from Proto Labs’s Q3 Results
+12. Key Takeaways from Proto Labs’s Q4 Results

 13. Is Now The Time To Buy Proto Labs?

-Proto Labs falls short of our quality standards.
-To begin with, its revenue growth was weak over the last five years.
+Proto Labs doesn’t pass our quality test.
+To kick things off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its rising cash profitability gives it more optionality, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

 Proto Labs’s P/E ratio based on the next 12 months is 31.6x.
-At this valuation, there’s a lot of good news priced in - we think there are better opportunities elsewhere.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $56.67 on the company (compared to the current share price of $51.69).
+Wall Street analysts have a consensus one-year price target of $56.67 on the company (compared to the current share price of $60.21), implying they don’t see much short-term potential in Proto Labs.